Raptors rout Warriors 130-77 for 2nd win in last 15 games

 Andrew Wiggins led Golden State with 15 points, all in the first half.

-It was the seventh loss in eight games for the The Warriors, who played without Steph Curry and Draymond Green, a late scratch with a left finger injury.
+It was the seventh loss in eight games for the the Warriors, who played without Steph Curry and Draymond Green, a late scratch with a left finger injury.

+Golden State coach Steve Kerr said Green tried to warm up, but “he could barely hold onto the ball.”
+So Kerr would not let him play.

+“That’s all part of it.
+You have to play through that,” Kerr said.
+“You turn to the bench and it’s next guy up.
+Injuries are no excuse.”

 The Warriors shot 32.9% and had 21 turnovers.